 Automated Carts (AGC)– This is a lower cost AGV type, easy to install and traditionally used for simple applications, also known as “Under Cart AGV, and Tunnel AGV”.
 Originally designed to perform simple loop circuits, this vehicle lacked robust functionality – until now.
 Meet the Assembly Line AGV, a vehicle inspired by the simplicity of a traditional AGC, with the intelligence of a full capacity AGV.
 This vehicle is a Transbotics exclusive.

 Unit Load AGVs - Unit load AGVs are the most traditional type of AGV.
 Sometimes called “top carriers” due to the load resting over much of the vehicle.
 Ideal for moving pallets, large containers, or roll handling throughout various areas of a production, manufacturing or distribution facility.

 Tugger AGVs - Great for both light and heavy-duty applications, this type of AGV can be used in almost any industry.

 Automate Forklift AGVs - Forklift vehicles are designed to transport a variety of products, including palletized loads.
 They can replace many operations of traditional forklifts and pallet jacks improving AGV safety and throughput efficiency.

 Investing in an AGV system is investing in the future, which is why calculating a company’s return on investment is a crucial step when deciding if this is the right path.
 Be sure to check out our ROI calculator for some helpful formulas that can help guide your decision.
 Another helpful resource is a good understanding of what to ask a supplier.
 Questions such as, what type of support do you offer (Phone, online, 24/7, etc.)? should be on your list of “must know”.
 Ready to consult with a specialist?
-You don’t have to navigate this decision alone, Transbotics offers a team of experts ready to answer your questions, click HERE to submit your request to consult with a member of our staff.
+You don’t have to navigate this decision alone, Transbotics offers a team of experts ready to answer your questions, Submit your request online to consult with a member of our staff.